The Evolution of Laundry Pods

 Synthetic fragrances may be the death of us

 But as this article points out, they are much more than time-saving devices.
-The pods are a poisonous brew of many chemicals, some rated ‘D’ or ‘F’ (think of your high school biology grade) by the Environmental Working Group.
-The chemicals in these pods are caustic to skin, eyes, and GI tract and can kill someone who tries to take a bite out of one…no I am not kidding…the deaths that surround the pods are usually in children under six or in older adults with dementia who think they are candy.
+Laundry pods are a poisonous brew of many chemicals, some rated ‘D’ or ‘F’ (think of your high school biology grade) by the Environmental Working Group.
+The chemicals in these pods are caustic to skin, eyes, and GI tract and can kill someone who tries to take a bite out of one…no I am not kidding…the deaths that surround the laundry pods are usually in children under six or in older adults with dementia who think they are candy.
 But my beef with them is not nutritional.
 It is with the fragrances that are intended “to evoke happy memories” and create more of an incentive to use the product.
 The fragrances are usually proprietary blends of noxious chemicals called “volatile organic compounds” or VOCs.

 Once you have detected the smell from an air freshener, scented candle, or laundry product, you have already absorbed the chemicals into your body through the air in your lungs.
 These chemicals move very quickly through the bloodstream and to your liver, where your detoxification systems try to get rid of the chemicals.
 In my situation, my poor genetic detoxification backs up and gives me the mother of all headaches.